-Workshops and demonstrations will take place at Southwell Library, a short stroll from the Market Square, in The Bramley Centre, King Street on 27 August 2017 and will each last for approximately 1 hour .
-To book a place on a workshop (a non refundable donation to Adopt a Potter of £3 will be payable) please contact Susan Morton via email@example.com or telephone 01636 815788.
+Workshops and demonstrations took place at Southwell Library, a short stroll from the Market Square, in The Bramley Centre, King Street on 27 August 2017 and each lasted for approximately 1 hour.
+Places were booked on the workshops (with a non refundable donation to Adopt a Potter of £3) via Susan Morton via email@example.com or telephone 01636 815788.

-Each workshop will be restricted to a maximum of 12 participants & are likely to get full quickly so to secure a place don’t delay, book today!
-Children must be at least 6 years of age & be accompanied by an adult.
+Each workshop was restricted to a maximum of 12 participants.
+Children had to be at least 6 years of age & accompanied by an adult.

 10:45 Workshop for children.
 Katie Braida, making unexpected creatures!
-Paticipants will create their own magical, mysterious and unexpected creatures.
-With slabs of clay detail can be added & texture applied using a variety of tools.
-Work will be made from air drying clay and can be taken home at the end of the session.
+Participants created their own magical, mysterious and unexpected creatures.
+With slabs of clay detail could be added & texture applied using a variety of tools.
+Work was made from air drying clay and could be taken home at the end of the session.

 12:00 Demonstration.
 Carl Gray, throwing square pieces of clay.
 Carl’s recent body of work includes bowls & plates thrown from square pieces of clay giving rise to interesting rims which show off the unique properties of clay.
-Carl will talk through the process as he makes square plates & bowls.
-Time permitting, he will aim to make a finished soap dish.
+Carl talked through the process as he made square plates & bowls.
+Time permitting, he aimed to make a finished soap dish.

 13:15 Workshop for adults (age 16 & above).
 Jo Keogh, working with sectional moulds.
-Participants will construct a sectional plaster mould and use this to slipcast a unique ceramic vessel.
-If you want your finished vessel firing & posting to you there will be an additional cost of approximately £8.
+Participants could construct a sectional plaster mould and use this to slipcast a unique ceramic vessel.
+To have your finished vessel fired and posted to you there was an additional cost of approximately £8.